chulminy/CIVE497-CIVE700/2019W/README.md

 - [Note](#note)

 ## Course Description
 This course offers an introduction to the emerging **smart structure technologies** in civil engineering.
 Smart structures integrate sensing, actuation, data processing and analysis, and control capabilities so that a structure can sense and respond to its changing external conditions in a rapid and automated manner.
 Among several topics in smart structure, this course focuses on [**structural assessment**](https://en.wikipedia.org/wiki/Structural_health_monitoring) using optical sensor data by implementing state-of-art image processing and computer vision techniques.
 As a special topic, basic concepts in machine learning, neural networks, convolutional neural networks (deep learning) are covered and relevant applications in civil engineering are introduced.
 An application-based learning approach is emphasized and tasks are designed in such a way that students implement smart structure technology to address contemporary problems in civil engineering.
 In addition, one of the deliverable for this course will be a research project, in which student will have an opportunity to design a technique with a potential application to smart structures.
 This course is specially designed to suit the interest of **graduate students** and **senior undergraduate students** who may pursue graduate studies.
-Based on the feedback received from the course in 2019, you are expected to spend extra 12 hours or more  week studying class materials as well as working on task assignments and

 ## Intended Learning Outcomes
 By the end of this course, students should be able to